Mustansiriyya Madrasa: Decline and later use

-Al-Mustansiriya Madrasa's gate in the 1930s.
+The Mustansiriyya Madrasa's gate in the 1930s.

-After the 13th century, the Madrasa experienced a period of decline in prominence, followed by fluctuating centuries of purpose and power.
+After the 13th century, the madrasa experienced a period of decline in prominence, followed by fluctuating centuries of purpose and power.
 The widespread annihilation and conquest of the Mongols throughout the Middle East resulted in the first stages of transformation for the complex.
 The Mongol Sack of 1258 devastated parts of the Madrasa that were later restored.
 After the initial attack, the Mongols settled in Baghdad under the emperors of the Il-Khanids.
 Among the notables of the madrasa during this period was the librarian and historian Ibn al-Fuwati who returned to Baghdad in 1281 and was appointed director of the Madrasa.

-Under Tamerlane, the madrasas of Baghdad, including this one, suffered greatly and studies in them were suspended.
+Under Timur, the madrasas of Baghdad, including this one, suffered greatly and studies in them were suspended.
 He had destroyed Baghdad twice, first in 1392 and second in 1400, and destroyed its schools; he took many of its writers, engineers, and architects to Samarkand.
 The Madrasa's library has also lost thousands of books and a large number of its scholars left Baghdad to Egypt, the Levant, and other Islamic countries at the time.
 Two centuries after Tamerlane's destruction, there was an attempt at revival in 1589 but it closed its doors in 1638.
 In its place, the Mosque-Madrasa of al-Asifyah was established and connected to the Madrasa.

 In 1534, the Ottoman Turks seized control, maintaining a stable reign until the British accession in the early 20th century.
-During the late 18th to early 20th century, al-Mustansiriyya Madrasa was used largely for military purposes such as serving as a place of rest and resource as well as a storage house for soldier uniforms.
+During the late 18th to early 20th century, the Mustansiriyya Madrasa was used largely for military purposes such as serving as a place of rest and resource as well as a storage house for soldier uniforms.
 This multipurpose building also became known as the Khan al-Muwasilah in the 18th century specifically, which served as a caravanserai for traders passing through Baghdad.
 Over the years, the madrasa suffered from neglect, and much of the building was lost until 1960 when the Iraqi government restored the Madrasa's complex and opened it for visits and tourists as a historic monument.